Ch3ri0ur/PirateDoc/docs/Pirate-Spyglass/00-spyglass.md

 The Goals for the Camera Implementation have been:

+- Works on Raspberry Pi
-- Low Ressourcen Usage on Host and User side
+- Low Ressourcen Usage on server and client side
 - Low Latency
 - Low Bandwidth
+- Viewable from Browser
-- Works on Raspberry Pi
+- Works in Reutlingen University's network

 [Requirements](20-spyglass-requirements.md){: .md-button}

 ## Implementation

 This video implementation is based on the project [berrymse](https://github.com/thinkski/berrymse) from Chris Hiszpanski.

-!!! note "Description from the berrymse project"
+!!! note "Description from the [berrymse](https://github.com/thinkski/berrymse) project"

         H.264 Network Abstraction Layer (NAL) units are read from `/dev/video0`, a Video4Linux2 compatible camera interface.
 Each unit corresponds to one frame.